paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 The date of the enactment of this paragraph, referred to in subsec. (d)(3), is the date of enactment of Pub.
 L. 105–34, which was approved Aug.
 5, 1997.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–21, § 70201(f)(2)(A), inserted “(including a separate accounting of any such amounts reasonably designated as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips)” after “amount of such payments” in concluding provisions.

+Subsec. (a)(2).
+Pub.
+L. 119–21, § 70433(c), substituted “equals or exceeds the dollar amount in effect for such calendar year under section 6041(a)” for “is $600 or more”.

+Subsec. (e)(3).
+Pub.
+L. 119–21, § 70201(f)(2)(B), added par.
+(3).

 1997—Subsec. (d)(3).
 Pub.
 L. 105–34 added par.
 (3).

 1996—Subsec. (e)(1).
 Pub.
 L. 104–168 substituted “name, address, and phone number of the information contact” for “name and address”.

+#### Effective Date of 2025 Amendment
+Amendment by section 70201(f)(2) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70201(j) of Pub.
+L. 119–21, set out as a note under [section 45B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45b).

+Amendment by section 70433(c) of Pub.
+L. 119–21 applicable with respect to payments made after Dec.
+31, 2025, see section 70433(f) of Pub.
+L. 119–21, set out as a note under [section 3406 of this title](./chapter-024-collection-of-income-tax-at-source-on-wages.md#section-3406).

 #### Effective Date of 1997 Amendment
 Pub.
 L. 105–34, title X, § 1022(b), Aug.
 5, 1997, 111 Stat.
 923, provided that: “The amendment made by this section [amending this section] shall apply to returns the due date for which (determined without regard to any extension) is more than 90 days after the date of the enactment of this Act [Aug.
 5, 1997].”